ruby-rdf/rdf-bert/README.md

 ### Language-tagged literals

-RDF literals that have an accompanying language tag are serialized on the wire as BERT strings just like plain literals (see above), but contain the added language tag at the end of the string, after the concluding `'"'` (double quote) character:
+RDF literals that have an accompanying language tag are serialized on the wire as BERT strings just like plain literals, but contain the added language tag at the end of the string, after the concluding `'"'` (double quote) character:

     RDF::BERT.serialize("Hello, world!", :language => :en)
     #=> "\"Hello, world!\"@en"